biowpn/bioweapon/_posts/2024-03-05-raii-all-the-things.md

 Unfortunately, we still see manual resource management code, or even worse - the lack of any such code, especially in legacy codebase.
-Programmer's laziness/incompetence may be blamed, but a fact that should not be overlooked is: writing a correct and useful RAII class is somewhat tedious.
+Programmer's laziness/incompetence may be blamed, but a fact that should not be overlooked is:

+Writing a good RAII class by hand is tedious.

 - First off, destructor.
 Does the class have an empty state?
 Is the destructor `noexcept`?
 - Next, you want to make the class move-only because the resource is expensive/impossible to copy,